Zero-shot Class Unlearning via Layer-wise Relevance Analysis and Neuronal Path Perturbation: Related Works

 Bach et al.~\cite{10.1371/journal.pone.0130140} contributed to the development of layer-wise relevance propagation, a methodology that enables pixel-wise decomposition of classification decisions, enhancing the interpretability of automated image classification systems.
 Binder et al.~\cite{10.1007/978-3-319-44781-0_8} proposed an approach to extend layer-wise relevance propagation to neural networks with local renormalization layers, which is a very common product-type non-linearity in convolutional neural networks.

 Today, research on LRP still holds a significant influence.
 Li et al.~\cite{LI2025110956} proposed the Weight-dependent Baseline Layer-wise Relevance Propagation algorithm, which improves instance-level explanations by addressing limitations in existing LRP methods that disregard model weights or sample features.
-Bassi et al.~\cite{bassi2024improving} proposed ISNet, which optimizes LRP heatmaps to reduce background bias and mitigate shortcut learning in deep classifiers without increasing computational cost.
-Achtibat et al.~\cite{pmlr-v235-achtibat24a} extended Layer-wise Relevance Propagation to attention layers in transformer models, providing a computationally efficient method for faithfully attributing input and latent representations.
 Hatefi et al.~\cite{hatefi2024pruningexplainingrevisitedoptimizing} proposed optimizing the hyperparameters of attribution methods from eXplainable AI for network pruning, demonstrating improved model compression rates for both transformer-based and convolutional networks.

 Based on the above work, Layer-wise Relevance Propagation can quantitatively analyze the relevance between neurons in a neural network and specific data categories.
 This helps us identify which neurons are associated with the categories of unlearning data, allowing for more precise and efficient completion of the unlearning process.